patrl/patrl.github.io/actl2018notes.markdown

 - <http://eecoppock.info/DynamicSemantics/Lectures/logic-2up.pdf>

 - If I go too fast for you today, please go back and work through this.
+The majority of what I'll go through is here, in a condensed format.

 # Some background, lightning fast